sockjs/sockjs-node/README.md

    new request.
 Setting this value to one effectively disables streaming and will make streaming transports to behave like polling transports.
 The default value is 128K.</dd>

+<dt>websocket (boolean)</dt>
+<dd>Some load balancers don't support websockets.
+This option can be used
+   to disable websockets support by the server.
+By default websockets are enabled.</dd>

 <dt>jsessionid (boolean or function)</dt>
 <dd>Some hosting providers enable sticky sessions only to requests that